World Watch Review

 Clerc Hydroscaph Limited Edition Gold Tourbillon diver

-Au contraire, the Hydroscaph Limited Edition looks like a real diving instrument created for real professional use.
+Au contraire, the limited-edition Hydroscaph looks like a real diving instrument created for real professional use.
 Of course, given the choice, I would have preferred an original Hydroscaph GMT Diver 1000m with its more subdued titanium case and more legible dial layout.

 However, even the most luxurious Limited Edition Gold Tourbillon model still leaves an impression that was made for work, not just for show.